AlgoCompSynth/AlgoCompSynth-One/WSL-jammy/README.md

     cd AlgoCompSynth-One/WSL-jammy
     ```

-2. Install required Ubuntu packages.
+2. Install required Linux dependencies.
 You will need to authenticate
 via `sudo`.

     ```